Carrots Of Many Colors

 But carrots are now in the process of becoming more colorful once again.
 Today, in both markets and seed catalogs, you can find not only orange carrots, but red, yellow, white and purple varieties.
 With new research that points out the value of the micronutrients in various vegetable pigments, it is undoubtedly good to eat a variety of colors of carrots.

 Carrots, along with other root vegetables, have rather unique soil requirements, and so may require their own garden bed.
 A sandy, loose loam that isn’t too high in nitrogen is preferred.
 Nitrogen is essential to green growth, but too much can lead to gorgeous carrot tops attached to slight, pale carrots.
 Clumpy clay and rocks should also be removed to prevent crooked and deformed roots.
 Manure should be well-composted before adding it to the root bed or it may cause carrots to fork.
-At Dr. Weil’s ranch we use a fertilizer available from Gardens Alive! called Root Crops Alive!
+In Dr. Weil’s garden we use a fertilizer available from Gardens Alive! called Root Crops Alive!
 I feed carrots just once, when I sow the seeds.

 You won’t find carrot seedlings at the local nursery, because transplanting can also cause deformation of the root.
 Carrots must be grown from seed.
 Sow in rows about six inches apart.
 It is essential to keep the seeds moist for up to two weeks to ensure that they germinate.
 When I plant carrot seeds, I sprinkle peat moss over the seeds to help them retain moisture.
 In the Arizona sun, this is essential.

-At the ranch, we don’t seem to have many pests in our root bed except an occasional snail.
+We don’t seem to have many pests in our root bed except an occasional snail.
 In most parts of the country, however, you’ll most likely have to be wary of the carrot fly, Psila rosae, which likes to lay its eggs on young carrots so the larvae can feed.
 The carrot fly is attracted to the smell of carrots, so one way to keep them away is to sow your carrot seeds carefully, placing one seed every three inches, so that you don’t need to thin them and release odor that invites an invasion.
 If you must thin, do it on a still evening.
 Also, garlic has traditionally been planted with carrots to mask the tell-tale scent.
 Perhaps the most effective means of controlling carrot-fly infestations is via floating row covers; a fine mesh that will keep the flies out and give the carrot tops room to grow.

 As everyone knows, carrots are great for your vision, especially night vision.
 The beta-carotene slows the progression of macular degeneration and helps prevent cataracts.
 There is more vitamin A in carrots than almost any other vegetable.
 They also contain high levels of fiber, biotin, vitamin K, vitamin B6, vitamin C, thiamin and potassium.